vicky1997/mcdust/docs/source/setup.rst

 #.
 Set the number of threads for OpenMP parallelisation.
     :code:`export OMP_NUM_THREADS=$OMP_NUM_THREADS`
 #.
 Run the code
-    | :code:`cd setups/Setup1`
-    | :code:`./default setup.par`
+    | :code:`./default /setups/default/setup.par`

 Restart
 +++++++

-To (re)start the simulation from a specific snapshot.
-Here are the following steps.
+To (re)start the simulation from a specific snapshot, follow the steps.

 #.
-Copy the snapshot of your choice to the setup directory where you want to restart
+Copy the snapshot of your choice to the setup directory from where you want to restart
     :code:`cp your/data/directory/foo.h5 setups/restartrun/`
 #.
 Rename the file to :code:`restart.h5`
     :code:`mv foo.h5 restart.h5`